ribtoks/intmaker/content/post/how-to-keyword-and-upload-photosillustrations-to-microstocks.md

 Keywording and uploading your photos to stocks can be fairly considered as the most boring part of this business.
 It's quite a long way to upload your files to 10 different websites, keyword them and submit.
 For such a purpose I'm working on a keywording and uploading tool, called <a href="http://ribtoks.github.io/xpiks/" target="_blank">Xpiks</a>.
 It's main objective is to help you to dramatically reduce time you spend on keywording and uploading and enable you to upload to more stocks simultaneously.
 For that reason I added features like parallel editing of several files, keywords suggestion, spell checking, automatic FTP uploading, stock requirements checking and others.

-You can <a href="http://ribtoks.github.io/xpiks/screenshots/" target="_blank" class="broken_link">see screenshots</a> or read more on <a href="http://ribtoks.github.io/xpiks/blog/2015/how-to-use-xpiks-part-1" target="_blank" class="broken_link">how to use it</a> on the official website.
+You can <a href="https://xpiksapp.com/" target="_blank">see screenshots</a> or read more on <a href="https://xpiksapp.com/tutorials/" target="_blank" >how to use it</a> on the official website.

 This program is open source and free and available through all major platforms: OS X, Windows and Linux.
-There's <a href="http://ribtoks.github.io/xpiks/support/" target="_blank" class="broken_link">a support section</a> and you're welcome <a href="http://ribtoks.github.io/xpiks/blog/2015/how-to-report-an-error" target="_blank" class="broken_link">to file your bug</a> or post a question there.
+There's <a href="https://xpiksapp.com/support/" target="_blank">a support section</a> and you're welcome <a href="https://xpiksapp.com/how-to-report-an-error" target="_blank">to file your bug</a> or post a question there.

-Don't waste more time than needed, <a href="http://ribtoks.github.io/xpiks/downloads/" target="_blank" class="broken_link">download Xpiks</a> and enjoy!
+Don't waste more time than needed, <a href="http://xpiksapp.com/downloads/" target="_blank">download Xpiks</a> and enjoy!